 Safety comes first.
 Fortunately, the science on wireless waves is compelling.
 The leading national and international scientific institutes continue to find that cell phones are not linked to health problems.
-The FDA, which we are proud to have located here, reviews the existing studies and puts them all into a balance.
-The FDA clearly says, the "weight of scientific evidence has not linked cell phones with any health problems."
+The FDA, which we are proud to have

 In addition to the FDA, here is what leading public health authorities have to say on this topic:"